Renewable resources: Fisheries model¶

 plt.show()

-In the left plot, the initial stock is close to extinction ($S_0 = \frac{K}{100}$), but within 100 periods the stock nearly rebounds to $K$.
-In the middle plot the population is far above what is sustainable (50% above $K$) and the stock quickly returns to $K$.
+In the left plot, the initial stock is only 1% of the natural capacity ($S_0 = \frac{K}{100}$), but within 100 periods the stock nearly rebounds to $K$.
+In the middle plot the population is far above the carrying capacity of the ocean (50% above $K$) and the stock quickly returns to $K$.
 In the last plot fish are extinct and the population does not recover.

 We now add fishers to the mix.
 Together with the regeneration function, harvesting determines the change in stock over time.
 Or mathematically, $\Delta S = G(S) - H$.